Pumpkin, spinach and walnut spaghetti

 4. Mash half the butternut squash with a fork or potato masher (you can also use a food processor or blender for a smoother texture).
 Put both mashed and whole butternut squash chunks into the pan with chilli and garlic.

 5. Add drained pasta and washed spinach into the pan.
 Incorporate them well into the pumpkin.
 Taste and season with pepper, a squeeze of lemon juice and additional salt and chilli if needed.
+You may also want to use some extra olive oil, but that’s optional.

 6. Serve immediately with chopped walnuts and lemon zest on top.